 This course is an inquiry-based science class which explores the interrelationships of life, earth, and physical sciences.
-Emphasis is placed on the relationship between humans and the hydrosphere, chemistry and how it relates to our health, evidence of evolution in organisms and landforms, biotechnology, microbiology and agents of disease.
+Emphasis is placed on the relationship between humans and the hydrosphere, chemistry, evidence of evolution in organisms and landforms, energy, microbiology and agents of disease.
 These students will take a North Carolina EOG test.

-Health & Physical Education HEALTH/PHYSICAL EDUCATION (S)
+Health & Physical Education HEALTH/PHYSICAL EDUCATION 8